 While some neighborhoods in Los Angeles have plenty of trees, others have almost none.
 TreePeople works to ensure that low-income neighborhoods have trees too.

-"In urban areas, extreme heat is a social justice issue," said Jessica Jewell of TreePeople· "Low-income communities and people of color are at highest risk, as they tend to live in neighborhoods with less trees, more heat-retaining surfaces, poorly-insulated housing and limited access to air conditioning·"
+"In urban areas, extreme heat is a social justice issue," said Jessica Jewell of TreePeople.
+"Low-income communities

-By working with people of all ages from neighborhoods around the city, TreePeople hopes to create a healthy urban www.charitree-foundation.org/requesttrees-for-kids/free-trees-for-schools/
+By working with people of all ages from neighborhoods around the city, TreePeople hopes to create a healthy urban environment for all everyone.